estefaniaramirezmnt/epsilon-jewellery-shop/README.md

 ## Description

-This is a project dedicated to show a collection of handcrafted earrings of unique designs.
+This is a project in progress dedicated to show a collection of handcrafted earrings of unique designs.
 The project showcases a variety of earrings, each with its own image, name, and price.
 Users can view the collection, click on individual items to see more details.
 The shop is designed to provide a dynamic and interactive user experience, allowing users to explore the collection and interact with the items.

 ## Main Technology Used